Getting Started

 • Publish both versions of the event on the publisher side to individual topics and setting up the subscribers where necessary to receive both or

-• Multiplex all versions of the event to the same topic and filter the versions on the subscriber side within specialized filter rules
+• Multiplex all versions of the event to the same topic and filter the versions on the subscriber within specialized filter rules

-When publishing both versions of the event the subscribers need to opt-in to receiving those events by adding an explicit mapping:
+When publishing both versions of the event, the subscribers need to opt-in to receiving those events by adding an explicit mapping:

 topology.SubscribeTo<IOrderAccepted>("Shipping.OrderAccepted");